This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Cayenne peppers are available year-round in supermarkets or health food stores.
 You can find them in fresh, dried or powdered form.

-Because powdered cayenne pepper is sometimes a mix a poorer quality herbs, it’s best to buy cayenne peppers fresh.
-However, if you are using dried or powered pepper, the health benefits are still awesome.
+Because powdered cayenne pepper is sometimes a mix of lower-quality herbs, it’s best to buy cayenne peppers fresh.
+However, if you are using dried or powdered pepper, the health benefits are still awesome.

 In the store, look for raw, fresh chilis that have a brilliant red color and a healthy stem.
 Make sure there aren’t any spots, mold or spoiled tips.